Nonlocal Conformal Field Theory: Comments on nonlocal field theories

-From our perspective, the former transition can be understood from simple perturbation theory.
-The fractional Gaussian theory has the physical content of a local theory with the operator algebra expressed in a peculiar basis.
-This is not the case at $\gamma=\gamma_{**}$ where there is presumed to be a transition from LRI to SRI physics.
-We would expect such a crossover to be state-dependent with the operator spectra being related by non-constant $\mathcal H$ functions.
-Assuming the LRI fixed point is characterized by a nonlocal Virasoro algebra, this transition cannot be continuous in the traditional OPE sense.
 If primary operator spectra are to be continuously related, one expects the descendants and hence Virasoro algebras to map continuously as well.
 As we have discussed, the simplest fractional Virasoro algebra one can envision is of the form $\mathcal H\otimes \text{Vir}_c$ (which is not representative of the LRI CFT).
 Only in this case can one take a branched covering and relate the two Virasoro algebras continuously.
 Thus, the continuity of the transition must be weakened to the level of correlators, not operator algebras~\cite{Honkonen_1989,behan_long-range_2017,numerics1,blanchard_influence_2013}.
 While the nature of this transition has long been contested, the objection against the continuity of the transition that raises the contradiction that the LRI spectrum contains two parity odd primaries, $\phi$ and $\phi^3$, while the SRI hosts only a single relevant parity odd primary, $\phi$, from which $\phi^3$ descends appears to be consistent with our heuristic claim.
 We refer to~\cite{behan_long-range_2017,behan_scaling_2017} for further elaboration on this problem and their proposed resolution.

+From our perspective, the former transition can be understood from simple perturbation theory: The fractional Gaussian fixed point has the physical content of a local theory with the operator algebra expressed in a peculiar basis.
+This is not the case at $\gamma=\gamma_{**}$, where there is presumed to be a transition from LRI to SRI physics.
+We would expect such a crossover to be state-dependent with the operator spectra being related by non-constant $\mathcal H$ functions.
+Assuming the LRI fixed point is characterized by a nonlocal Virasoro algebra, this transition cannot be continuous in the traditional OPE sense and \emph{will} lead to contradictions under standard theoretical prescriptions.